bigdataprocessor/bigdataprocessor1/README.md

 Currently we support data saved as Tiff or HDF5 stacks, the latter is for instance produced by Luxendo light sheet microscopes.

-## Relation to the Bio-Formats plugin

-- Fiji's Bio-Formats plugin does currently not support streaming from Hdf5 stacks; this is possible using the Data Streaming Tools (DST).
-- Bio-Formats does support streaming from Tiff stacks, however the DST improve this functionality by "lazy" and faster Tiff header parsing.
-For example, opening a folder with 500 Tiff stacks comprising 1918x1916x157 voxels each (~ 0.5TB in total) takes less than 5 seconds.
-- Data streamed via the Bio-Formats plugin cannot be cropped; this is possible using the DST.

 ## Use cases

 - Drift correction of a 2.4 TB data set in 10-30 minutes.